supposedly/nutshell/documents/LAYMAN-README.md

 Such is the case with "Generations", a cellular-automaton algorithm that behaves like a normal B/S rule except that it requires each
 "died" cell to remain stationary and interactionless for a set number of generations before truly dying; its notation flips the B/S conditions and adds a third "C" parameter, said number of pre-death stationary generations, to the end.
-(Conway's Game of Life with nine extra death generations, for instance, would be notated as 23/3/10 -- survival on 2 or 3, birth on 3, and 10 pre-death states.)
+(Conway's Game of Life with nine extra death generations, for instance, would be notated as 23/3/10 -- survival on 2 or 3, birth on 3, and 9 pre-death states.)
-There are also "non-totalistic rules" or specifically "isotropic non-totalistic rules", where the term "non-totalistic" refers to the fact that they consider the *positions* of individual neighboring cells rather than merely the *total* quantity thereof;
+There are also "non-totalistic rules" or specifically "isotropic non-totalistic rules", where the term "non-totalistic" refers to the fact that they consider the *positions* of individual neighboring cells (ignoring rotations/reflections) rather than merely the *total* quantity thereof;
 these are expressed with an alphabetic extension to the B/S notation, described [here](http://www.ibiblio.org/lifepatterns/neighbors2.html).

 Still, even those aren't everything.
 What about all the other deterministic types of rules?